-Annotation tools can help students during a close reading or research activity, or as they explain their thinking about a topic.
+Annotation tools can help students during a close reading or research activity.
+It can support their work as students explain their thinking about a topic.
 The annotation apps on this list are perfect for a range of students.
 They can also be used across the content areas – it all depends on the activity you’ve designed for students.
 I love how annotation apps can be used to capture student thinking and help kids review their work.

 - Seesaw: Seesaw is a simple way for students as young as 5 to independently document what they are learning at school.
 It empowers students to take more ownership of their learning and gives them space to annotate their work as they record their voice.